-Excessive protein in the body gets converted into carbohydrates.
-Stored as fat.
-Blood sugar mismanagement.
-Symptoms such brain fog, fatigue, bloating, joint pain, and urinary tract infections, kidney stones, and over prolonged periods can cause liver and/or kidney damage.
+Excessive protein in the body gets converted into carbohydrates and stored as fat.
+This leads to blood sugar mismanagement, hormonal dysfunction, and symptoms. such brain fog, fatigue, headaches, bloating, joint pain, and urinary tract infections, kidney stones, and over prolonged periods can cause liver and/or kidney damage.

 A diet high in animal products puts you at an increased risk of developing coronary artery disease.
-A report from the American Heart Association notes that middle-aged men on a high-protein diet have a 33 percent higher risk of developing heart failure from all protein sources.
+A report from the American Heart Association notes that middle-aged men on a high-protein diet have a 33 percent higher risk of developing heart failure.

 How To Obtain (Healthy!)
 Dietary Ketosis

-To safely obtain dietary ketosis, it’s recommended to eat a diet that is high in plant-based fats (think avocado, coconut, hemp seeds, etc) and greens, moderate in protein, and very minimal in carbohydrates.
+Ketones are a chemical that the body produces when it burns stored fat, but can also be consumed dietarily via healthy fats.
+To safely obtain dietary ketosis, it’s recommended to eat a diet that is high in plant-based fats (think avocado, coconut, hemp seeds, tahini, cold-pressed organic oils, fresh-caught fish, etc) and greens, moderate in protein, and very minimal in carbohydrates.
 To imagine that in macro ratios, it would be: 60-80% – 20-30% – 5-10%, respectively.

 What’s super important to understand is that the ratios it takes to get into ketosis vary person by person.
 When attempting to get into ketosis it’s necessary to be testing your ketone bodies so that you can identify the ratios that work for you.
-You can do this via your urine or your breath, though I’ve found urine to be most effective.
+You can do this via your urine or your breath, though my experience has shown testing via urine to be most effective.

-Lastly, to combat arguments that ketosis as a whole is dangerous: there have been absolutely NO studies showing that a diet high in healthy fats, moderate in protein, and low in carbohydrate is dangerous or toxic.
+Lastly, to address the arguments that ketosis as a whole is dangerous: there have been absolutely NO studies showing that a diet high in healthy fats, moderate in protein, and low in carbohydrate is dangerous or toxic.
 In fact, it’s quite the opposite.
-The only results that we see from studies involving this type of diet are positive – better mental clarity, better energy, lower cholesterol, lower all-over inflammation leading to lower risk of disease, brain-preservation – which includes the prevention and reversal of Alzheimer’s and dementia, and a decrease in occurrence of seizures and strokes.
-When people state that ketosis is dangerous they’re referring to a high-protein ketogenic diet or to being in a state of fasting ketosis for prolonged periods of time.
+The only results that we see from studies involving this type of diet are positive and include better mental clarity, better energy, better sleep, lower cholesterol, lower all-over inflammation leading to lower risk of dis-ease, and increased brain health and preservation.

 Interested in learning more about dietary ketosis, or just obtaining a list of my favorite anti-inflammatory, keto-friendly fats?
 Send me an email via my contact page so we can connect!